-Which specialist doctor are you supposed to be making an appointment with — an obstetrician, or a gynaecologist?
-But hold up, aren’t they the same type of doctor that deals with pregnant women?
+Which specialist doctor are you supposed to be making an appointment with when you’re pregnant or trying to conceive — an obstetrician or a gynaecologist?
+But hold up, aren’t they the same type of doctor who deals with pregnant women?

-An obstetrician is a medical specialist that primarily provides medical care for pregnant women and their newborn.
-This encompasses the full pregnancy journey, from prenatal care, to labour and delivery, as well as postnatal care.
+An obstetrician is a medical specialist that primarily provides medical care for pregnant women and their newborns.
+This encompasses the entire pregnancy journey, from prenatal care to labour and delivery, not to forget postnatal care.

-Besides ensuring that you’re on the right track during your pregnancy, an obstetrician also looks after the overall health and well-being of mother and baby.
-They will monitor the baby’s growth, as well as detect and handle any pregnancy complications, such as preeclampsia, placenta issues, foetal discomfort and more.
-These also include complications that arise during labour and after giving birth .
+An obstetrician also looks after the overall well-being of Mom and Baby.
+During and after the pregnancy, they will monitor the baby’s growth and detect and handle pregnancy complications, like preeclampsia and foetal discomfort.
+These also include health conditions that arise during labour and after giving birth such as gestational diabetes.

-Unlike a gynaecologist, an obstetrician helps to deliver your baby, both vaginally and through caesarian section (aka C-section).
+Unlike a gynaecologist, an obstetrician helps to deliver your baby vaginally or through a cesarean section (aka C-section).
 However, the support of an obstetrician doesn’t just end after birth.
-They follow up on the health of mother and child post-delivery, to ensure that there aren’t further complications .
+They follow up on the health of the mother and newborn in the immediate days and weeks post-delivery to ensure there aren’t further health issues.